 In the second quarter of fiscal 2020, seven of the Company's stores were damaged and qualified for loss recovery claims as a result of civil unrest, and the Company disposed of assets of approximately \$0.6 million related to lost inventory and property and equipment.
-In the first quarter of fiscal 2021, the Company reached an agreement with its insurance carrier and, after application of a deductible of \$0.3 million, the Company received a cash insurance recovery of \$1.3 million in total, of which \$1.0 million related to the reimbursement of lost inventory and profit margin, \$0.2 million related to the reimbursement of property and equipment, and \$0.1 million related to a reimbursement for business interruption.
-Accordingly, the Company recognized gains of \$0.5 million related to the recovery of lost profit margin and business interruption, and \$0.2 million related to the recovery of property and equipment.
-The gain related to the recovery of lost profit margin and business interruption is included in the accompanying consolidated statement of operations as a reduction to cost of goods sold, and the gain related to the recovery of lost property and equipment is included in the accompanying consolidated statement of operations as a reduction to selling and administrative expense for fiscal 2021.
+In the first quarter of fiscal 2021, the Company reached an agreement with its insurance carrier and, after application of a deductible of \$0.3 million, the Company received a cash insurance recovery of \$1.3 million in total, of which \$1.0 million related to the reimbursement of lost inventory and profit margin, \$0.2 million related to the reimbursement of soft margin, \$0.2 million related to the reimbursement of soft margin, the Company recognized gains of \$0.5 million related to the recovery of lost profit margin and business interruption, and \$0.2 million related to the recovery of property and equipment.
+The gain related to the recovery of lost profit margin and business interruption is included in the accompanying consolidated statement of operations as a reduction to selling and administrative expense for fiscal 2021.